TrendingTechnology/saga/readme.md

 // `message` not accessible here!
 ```

-`val` would declare an immutable constant, which means it cannot be reassigned nor modified in place.
-However, both `var` and `val` variables can be shadowed in the same or inner scopes.

 The `def` keyword is used to declare functions, with an optional name and type signature.
-Named functions declared with `def` are hoisted to scope and cannot be overridden.
+Named functions declared with `def` are hoisted, like regular `function` declarations.

 ```so
 def hello(name: str): unit = "Hello, $name"